 To protect yourself, stay smart about your heart:

 If you think you are having a heart attack, call 911 right away.

 And if you haven’t had regular heart screenings with your doctor, start today.
 As a Blue Cross and Blue Shield member, many of your preventive care screenings are covered at 100 percent as part of your benefits.*

 Need help getting started making heart-healthy lifestyle changes?
 Check out these resources:

-Do you know that cold weather can decrease the supply of oxygen-rich blood to your heart muscle?
+Do you know that cold weather can decrease the supply of blood to your heart muscle?
 When your heart is forced to work harder, like when you’re active, your heart may need more oxygen-rich blood.